Mekdes-cyber/Markdown/Graph Transversal Tutorial.md

 1)  The structure and composition of the graph
 2) The commands we use to move around within it

-In order to use BMEG, doing graph transversal is an important step— ***without it you can not access the data you want***.
+In order to use BMEG, doing graph traversal is an important step— ***without it you can not access the data you want***.
 In this tutorial, we will look at an example BMEG schema graph and some of its vertices and edges, and we will define some of the key operations we need to use when we move within the schema.